cmsc330-umd/spring23/projects/project2a/README.md

 # Part 2: Recursive Functions

 Implement the following functions using recursion.
 You will lose points if this rule is not followed.
+If you create a recursive helper function, the main function that calls the recursive helper does not have to be recursive/have the `rec` keyword in its function header.

 #### `fibonacci n`